neoforged/NeoForge/docs/CONTRIBUTING.md

 - You assign copyright ownership of your contributions to the patches codebase (everything under patches) to NeoForged, where it will be licensed under the LGPLv2.1 license.

 <br>
-"NeoForge" is NeoForged Development LLC, a legally incorporated entity.

 [Wiki]:
 https://github.com/neoforged/NeoForge/wiki/***